vistadataproject/documents/Background/README.md

 - Many of the 3500 RPCs bypass the Fileman API and Data Dictionary, writing direct to MUMPS global storage.
 Bypassing the FM API means that Fileman security and auditing measures are bypassed, creating a significant security gap.
 - Bypassing the Fileman API also makes the data inaccessible to any other applications or by any other method other than by writing yet more custom MUMPS RPCs (The read and write RPCs are completely distinct from each other).
 - The only means to access or interface to new data is to write new MUMPS RPCs using the Terminal-based Actions-centric security, in addition to custom RPC MUMPS security code.

+# Objective and Method of Delivery

+__What?__

+> The VA Information Systems Technology Architecture (VISTA) is VA's an integrated EHR and resource management system which provides all adminstrative, financial, and clinical information management to efficiently run over 1200 hospitals and clinics throughout the U.S., and thus provide veterans the highest quality of care, everywhere.

+> There are over 131 instances of VISTA deployed nationwide, and each has evolved independently over the past thirty-five years.
+The result is that each VISTA system has its own distinct database and distinct data model.
+There is no single "VA system".
+There are 131.
+As a result, VA cannot share any computable data across or between any of the other VISTA systems.

+__Why?__

+> The mission of the Veterans Health Administration (VHA) is to provide comprehensive lifelong healthcare services to veterans everywhere.
+To support this, VA must have a seamless, comprehensive, nationally integrated healthcare information system to provide all relevant VISTA data in real-time in computable form at the bedside at all 1200 facilities.
+In addition, in order to support the needs of veterans in today's mobile web-oriented world, VA needs to create new web-based clients and services to VISTA data to provide all necessary information to providers and veterans at the point of care using mobile, tablet, and web browser based interfaces to support truly ubiquitous access to healthcare services.

+> VA thus needs a single, consistent, web-standard mechanism for real-time read-write transactions to all of the 131 local, unique VISTA systems as one, national master VISTA system.
+This reduces the complexity of development, deployment, and maintenance for any new nationwide data service from any of the 131 distinct local VISTA systems to that of only one standardized computable Master VISTA system.

+__How?__

+> All sources of available metadata and models (internal to VISTA as well as external) will be transformed to a single integrated web-standard machine-processable data model which is then annotated, normalized, and enriched.
+This enhanced model is in turn is embedded back in VISTA as a server-side, security-enabled, symmetric read/write (i.e. transactional) Master Data Model.

+__Where?__

+> All artifacts and deliverables shall be developed, version-controlled, stored, and delivered on an industry-standard public Github repository (“Project Repository”). ...
+The Project Repository shall contain the one and only authoritative version of all artifacts produced ...
+The government, all necessary stakeholders, and the public shall have full read and download access of all artifacts on the Project Repository at all times --- See [PWS](https://github.com/vistadataproject/documents/blob/master/Submissions/src/VistAMetadata-2015-12-09-PWS.pdf) Section 1.6.15.1